 Photo Credit at the top of the page: Barry Kanaiaupuni surfing Sunset Beach, 1969.
 Photo by the peerless Art Brewer.

-Pictured above is a Herbie Fletcher surfboard with a squared off-nose.
+Pictured above is a square nose Herbie Fletcher surfboard, which you can see on the left.
 This board is currently listed for sale on Craigslist in Orange County.
 You can find a link to the listing here.
-The board measures in at 8’6″ and it is being offered for $1,000.
-I don’t have any historical prices on Fletcher surfboards.
+The square nose Herbie Fletcher surfboard measures in at 8’6″ and it is being offered for $1,000.
+I don’t have any historical prices on Fletcher boards.
 With that said, it’s difficult to find Herbie’s shapes for sale online.
 I was able to find two other Herbie Fletcher surfboards that are currently for sale.
 First is what looks like an old 1970s single fin for sale on eBay, which is listed at $2,450.
 Second is another 1970s single fin, this one with a winged swallow tail setup, which is listed on Craigslist for $3,200.
 I don’t view any of these prices as definitive, but I figured it’s helpful to have comparisons.
 I’d also like to point out that both of the single fins for sale have been up for grabs for a while now, which indicates that these prices are probably on the higher side.

-I’m not sure when the yellow Craigslist board was made.
+I’m not sure when the yellow Craigslist square nose Herbie Fletcher board was made.
 In the Art Brewer image at the top of the post, which Herbie also shared to his Instagram, Herbie describes the board as a 7’11” shape that was made in 1976.
 Unfortunately, that doesn’t give much insight as to when the yellow board was shaped.

 As you can see, I embedded a few posts from both Herbie and Dibi Fletcher’s Instagram accounts.
 I highly recommend giving both a follow.
 Herbie was also recently honored by the Surf Industry Manufacturer’s Association, and I recommend reading his wife Dibi’s tribute to him here.